d4n392/CyberChallengeX/README.md

-# CyberChallengeX: Echos from the dark
+# CyberChallengeX: Echoes from the dark

 #### _In the vast expanse of cyberspace, where information flows like currents in an endless digital ocean, there are places even the most skilled hackers dare not venture...._